keanehatescoding/strathmore_docs/Second year First Semester Notes/DNDM/Spanning Tree Protocol.md

 ## BPDU Guard
 Since using plain portfast comes at a risk <abbr title ="Bridge Protocol Data Unit">BPDU</abbr> Guard was created.
-If an interface with <abbr title ="Bridge Protocol Data Unit">BPDU</abbr> Guard receives a Hello <abbr title ="Bridge Protocol Data Unit">BPDU</abbr> frame another switch, the interface will be shutdown to prevent a loop from forming.
+If an interface with <abbr title ="Bridge Protocol Data Unit">BPDU</abbr> Guard receives a Hello <abbr title ="Bridge Protocol Data Unit">BPDU</abbr> frame another switch, the interface will be error-disabled to prevent a loop from forming.
-If a port receives a <abbr title ="Bridge Protocol Data Unit">BPDU</abbr> frame while it has <abbr title="Bridge Protocol Data Unit">BPDU</abbr> Guard enabled them it is changed to error-disabled state.
 To enable it again you need to shut it down first then no shutdown it.
+If you want a port that is error disabled to be restarted automatically you can enabled __ErrDisable recovery__.
+The default ErrDisable recovery time is 5 minutes or 300 seconds.

 In addition to <abbr title="Bridge Protocol Data Unit">BPDU</abbr> Guard we also have root guard and loop guard.
 If a switch's interface is __root guard__ enabled then if it receives a frame with the superior <abbr title="Bridge Protocol Data Unit">BPDU</abbr> on that interface, the switch will not accept the new switch as the root switch.
 Additionally, if a Loop guard, If an interface is __loop guard__ enabled then if it stops receiving <abbr title="Bridge Protocol Data Unit">BPDU</abbr> then it will not start forwarding them.
 The interface is disabled.